Sd.Kfz. 10: Usage in Sweden

 When war broke out in September 1939, Sweden maintained a policy of neutrality.
 To support this policy, a rapid upgrade of aging military equipment was necessary.
 Guns, vehicles and aircraft was both manufactured domestically and purchased abroad.
 Artillery guns, 10.5 cm leFH 18 and towing vehicles was purchased from Germany in the winter of 1939/1940 and deliveries started in 1940.
 The towing vehicles were partly Klöckner-Deutz A330 4x4 trucks and some Demag D7 halftracks.
 The halftracks would be used in sub-arctic climate and all twelve Demags were, in the autumn of 1940, delivered along with twelve guns to the 8th Artillery regiment (A8) in the northern city of Boden, close to the arctic circle.
 Noteworthy is that the 10.5 cm leFH 18 ("Haubits m/39" in Swedish terms) is a significantly heavier gun than the ones the German army towed with this vehicle.
 In Sweden, the Demag was called "Artilleritraktor m/40" or "Arttrak m/40" for short.

 In 1941, Sweden tried to purchase more Demags, but the ongoing war made this impossible.
 Orders then went to Volvo to make a "copy" (the "Artilleritraktor m/43" or "Volvo HBT"), where the only specific requirement from the Swedish army was that the track links had to be interchangeable with the Demag.
 This Volvo was never in use at A8.

 After the war, another twelve Sd.Kfz.
 10, bought as surplus from Norway and elsewhere, were delivered to A8.
 The total of 24 Sd.Kfz.
 10 were used in training gun crews all through the 1950s and early 1960s.
 In 1966, all were sold to the highest bidders at Kalix airfield and they ended up in the villages surrounding Kalix and Boden.
 In the mid 1970s - 1980s, they were traced down and sold abroad.
 The last known one left Sweden in 1992.
 Of the 24 sold in 1966, as of 2014 fourteen have known locations with collectors and in museums all over the world.

-In popular culture

-Two Sd.Kfz.
-10 light halftracks, one towing a 7.5 cm Pak 40 anti-tank gun and the other a field kitchen (Gulaschkanone), are featured in the opening scenes of the 1983 British Horror film The Keep, set in Romania in 1941.